Kewemit/CyberSecurity-AIO/README.md

 I made this repository to document my journey and provide useful information I could come back to anytime.
 It's meant to:
 - Serve as my knowledge base.
 - Possibly help others learn and understand some concepts.
+- Notes I can come back to when in need, without having to open specific sites.
 ## 🚀 Getting Started

 1. Clone the repository using the following command: